No Plate Tax and Penalty – For Failure to Properly Display Virginia License Plates

 Vehicles owned by Fairfax County residents who display out-of-state license plates on their vehicle rather than Virginia license plates as required by state law within 30 days of purchase or residency are subject to Fairfax County's local No Plate tax.
 Valid temporary Virginia plates are acceptable.

-The No Plate Tax refers to the $100 tax assessed annually, plus an additional $250 one-time penalty adopted by the Fairfax County Board of Supervisors on September 10, 2013.
+The No Plate Tax refers to the $100 tax plus an additional $250 penalty assessed annually.
 This applies to vehicles that are normally garaged or parked in Fairfax County and are subject to Virginia’s vehicle licensing laws.

 The No Plate Tax and penalty is in addition to the County's local Personal Property (Car) tax.
 The tax does not apply to certain residents such as active military or active military spouses who co-own a vehicle.
 The No Plate Tax and penalty also does not apply to non-resident students enrolled as full-time students in an accredited institution of learning in Virginia.
 (Full-time college students are also subject to the Personal Property (Car) tax based on the domicile of the owner; see www.fairfaxcounty.gov/dta/cartax_college.htm for more information.)

 Virginia license plates may be obtained when the vehicle is registered with the Virginia Department of Motor Vehicles.
 For your convenience, the Virginia Department of Motor Vehicles’ DMV 2 Go customer service van is frequently scheduled to visit the Fairfax County Government Center.

 The No Plate Tax and penalty is a local charge authorized by state and local law, as follows:

 Section 4-17.3-1.
 Local motor vehicle license plate tax.